knodle/knodle/README.md

 2. `mapping_rules_labels_t`: This matrix maps all weak rules to a label.
 Shape: n_rules x n_classes
 3. `rule_matches_z`: This matrix shows all applied rules on your dataset.
 Shape: n_instances x n_rules
 4. `model`: A PyTorch model which can take your provided `model_input_x` as input.
 Examples are in the [model folder](https://github.com/knodle/knodle/tree/develop/knodle/model/).

+If you know which denoising method you want to use, you can directly call the corresponding module (the list of currently supported methods is provided [below](https://github.com/knodle/knodle/tree/style_guide#denoising-methods)).

 Example for training the baseline classifier: